Surface features of Venus: Impact craters

 Impact craters are roughly circular shaped depressions in the surface of a planet due to high velocity impacts with extraterrestrial bodies.
 The surface of Venus contains almost 1000 impact craters.
 However, unlike some planets in our system, Venus' thick atmosphere creates a strong shield that decelerates, flattens, and can fracture incoming projectiles.
 The Venusian surface is devoid of small craters (≤30–50 km in size) because of the effect the atmosphere has on small bodies.
 Depending on the angle of impact, velocity, size, and strength of the approaching body, the atmosphere may tear and crush the projectile, essentially melting it in the air.
 This is an important observation for studies of the surface of Venus, as crater are used to determine relative ages and to approximate absolute ages of surface features.

 Craters on Venus are kept in pristine condition, thus making their classification and impact mechanics easy to interpret.
 Small projectiles burn up in the atmosphere, and those that make it to the surface break into smaller pieces, creating clusters of impact craters similar in appearance to circular lunar craters.
 As crater size increases, the chance of breakup in the atmosphere decreases and the impact craters become more circular with central peaks from isostatic rebound of the crust.
 The atmosphere can flatten and slow larger meteoroids to terminal velocity and cause them to explode on impact or near the surface, showering the region in debris.
 The shockwave from these explosions can flatten the surrounding area for several kilometers.
 Large impacts create parabolic excavation cones and flows of lava-like debris.

 Aeolian structures

-Recent Magellan images show over 6000 aeolian landforms, including dunes (or undae), wind streaks, and yardangs.
+Recent Magellan images show over 6,000 aeolian landforms, including dunes (or undae), windstreaks, and yardangs.
 Undae and yardangs have direct analogues on Earth and the process that creates them here can be applied to those seen on Venus.
 Large dune fields have been identified on the surface and the dunes range in size from meters to hundreds of meters.
 Similarly, yardang fields may exist in locations such as Mead crater.
-Wind streaks are parallel linear streaks that form as prevailing winds erode the surface geology.
+Windstreaks are parallel linear streaks that form as prevailing winds erode the surface geology.
 These features illustrate the erosive effect the atmosphere has on the surface of Venus.